fivethirtyeight/data/trump-news/README.md

-### Trump News
+# Trump News

-The raw data behind the story [How Trump Hacked The Media](http://fivethirtyeight.com/features/how-donald-trump-hacked-the-media/).
+This folder contains the data behind the story [How Trump Hacked The Media](http://fivethirtyeight.com/features/how-donald-trump-hacked-the-media/).

 File | Description
 ---|---------